dansylvain/42_libft/README.md

 This approach allows for seamless integration of "libft" into your project's build process, ensuring that the library is compiled and linked automatically whenever your project is built.
 ### include the header file
+> [!IMPORTANT]
-Don't forget to include the libft.h header file in your source file:
+> Don't forget to include the libft.h header file in your source file:
 ```c
 #include "libft.h"
 #include <stdio.h>